viswanathrba/Python/README.md

 Set
 --------
 Set is an unordered collection of unique items.
-Set is defined by values separated by comma inside braces { }.
+Set is defined by values separated by comma inside braces { }.\n
 Ex: {1, 4, 9, 6, 8}

     add